 Novelist, poet and short story writer, Liz was born in Scotland to an Irish/Scottish family and has been living in Dublin since 1981.
-She is the Director of Turas Press, which she founded in March, 2016.
+She is founder and Director of Turas Press, which she set up in 2017.

-Her published work includes poetry, short stories and historical fiction.
-Liz has three poetry collections: a chapbook, In Flight, (Lapwing, 1996); Snow at the Opera House (2002, New Island): So Long, Calypso (2017, Turas Press).
-Her poetry has been published in many outlets, including the Irish Times, Poetry Ireland Review, The Irish Pages, Orbis, Stepaway, The Shop, The Stinging Fly and anthologised in The White Page/An Bhileog Bán (Ed.
+Liz’s four poetry collections are: In Flight, (Lapwing, 1996); Snow at the Opera House (2002, New Island): So Long, Calypso (2017, Turas Press); Learning to Tango (Turas Press, 2021.)
+Her poetry has been published in many outlets, including The Irish Times, Poetry Ireland Review, The Irish Pages, Orbis, Stepaway, The Shop, The Stinging Fly and anthologised in The White Page/An Bhileog Bán (Ed.
 McBreen, Salmon, 1999) and Slow Time: 100 poems to take you there (Ed.
 McMonagle, Mercier Press, 2000 ).
-Some of her short stories have been published in: The Cork Literary Review, The Irish Pages, the Honest Ulsterman, Live Encounters.
+Some of her short stories have been published in Books Ireland Magazine, The Cork Literary Review, The Irish Pages, The Honest Ulsterman, Live Encounters.

-In 1999, she was the overall winner of the Sunday Tribune/Hennessy New Irish Writer of the Year Award for her poetry.
+In 1999, Liz was overall winner of the Sunday Tribune/Hennessy New Irish Writer of the Year Award for her poetry.

 In 2014, Liz worked on a bi-lingual edition of Colombian and Irish poetry, Veinte Poemas/Twenty Poems with the poet Anamaría Crowe Serrano.